 Following the modules, contractors receive an email with a letter of acceptance, a certificate of completion, ENERGY STAR Certified Homes national program requirements, copies of the most recent ENERGY STAR HVAC commissioning checklist and design report, and Advanced Energy’s technical pocket guide.
 The pocket guide contains all of the ENERGY STAR requirements along with associated photos and formulas.
 It is small enough that contractors can take it with them as they perform their work.
 Contractors also receive hard copies of the certificate and pocket guide in the mail.
 Contractors that become credentialed are added to the program’s website as a way to show their achievement, and this member directory is a great way for builders to locate contractors in their area that are ENERGY STAR-certified.

 The actual credentialing process, though, is only part of Advanced Energy’s program.
-Program members also have the option to submit detailed job reviews for quality assurance oversight (which is a requirement for ENERGY STAR).
+Program members also have the option to submit detailed job reviews for quality assurance oversight.
 They also receive technical assistance from Advanced Energy’s HVAC technician, Chris Reynolds, access to other trainings and resources, and the program’s quarterly newsletter with helpful articles containing information you should know.

 Advanced Energy has more than 30 years of experience in the building science, energy efficiency and HVAC industries and has worked with the ENERGY STAR homes program since its inception in 1995.
 Along the way, Advanced Energy has received numerous awards, including ENERGY STAR for Homes Leadership in Housing, ENERGY STAR Partner of the Year and ENERGY STAR for Homes Outstanding Achievement.
 Additionally, Advanced Energy contributes to national requirements and creates industry-leading guidebooks, training workshops and other resources that support the success of HVAC contractors and others in the program.